-Northerwestern Rift Valley (Lodwar, Lokitang) experienced generally sunny and dry conditions during the Dekad.
-This has resulted in inadequate pastures and water sources for livestock, wildlife and human use leading to death of livestock and wildlife.
+Northerwestern Rift Valley (Lodwar, Lokitaung) experienced generally sunny and dry conditions during the Dekad.
+This has resulted in inadequate pasture and water resources for livestock, wildlife and human use leading to death of livestock and wildlife.
 (Figs.1-6).

-Famine/hunger and its related impacts is still being experienced and malnutrition levels are still high and on the rise.
+Famine and its related impacts is still being experienced and malnutrition levels are still high and on the rise.

 The pastoral regions of Southern Rift Valley(Narok, Kajiado, Mara) experienced mainly sunny and dry conditions resulting in inadequate water sources for livestock, wildlife and human use.
-Pastures remained inadequate resulting in poor animals' health (both livestock and game).
+Pasture remained inadequate resulting in poor animal health (both livestock and game).

-Pastolarists have driven their livestock into the National parks /game reserves posing unfair competetation to the only available pastures and water for the wildlife.
+Pastolarists have driven their livestock into the National parks/game reserves posing unfair competentation to the only available pastures and water for the wildlife.
 Death of livestock and wildlife is on the rise as current drought conditions continues to bite.
 (Figs.1, 2, 3, 4,5 &6).

-For the farming community, wheat and maize crops are experienced water stress and have wilted due to lack of rainfall, with poor or no yields being expected.
+For the farming community, wheat and maize crops are experiencing water stress and have wilted due to lack of rainfall, with poor or no yields being expected.
 Famine/hunger and its related impacts is being experienced and malnutrition levels are still high and on the rise.

-Fig. 1: Actual Rainfall (11th to 20th August, 2009) and (1st to 10th August, 2009) in mm
+Fig. 1: Actual Rainfall (21 - August 2009) and (11 - 20 August 2009) in mm

-Figs. 2: Dekads 23 and 22, 2009 rainfall distribution.
+Figs. 2: Dekads 24 and 23, 2009 rainfall distribution.

-Figs 3: Mean Temperatures (11th to 20th July, 2009) AND (1st to 10th August, 2009) deg.
+Figs 3: Mean Temperatures (21 - 31 August, 2009) and (11- 20 August, 2009) deg.
 Celsius